 - Set a goal.
 Having something to work toward makes all the difference.

 - Be disciplined.
 Stick to your plan!
 MySwimPro makes this really easy.

 - Don’t cheat on yourself.
 Make the most of every second in the pool.

 - Monitor, measure and improve pool technique.
 Check out MySwimPro’s technique videos for new drills and tips!

 - Have fun!

 Are you starting your weight loss journey?
 Let us know how you’re staying motivated in the comments!
-Start a free 30-day trial of ELITE COACH and check out our swim training plans and dryland workouts!
+Start a free 30-day trial of ELITE and check out our swim training plans and dryland workouts!
 Follow Lynn’s journey on Instagram at @lynnj23.